$ oc get managedclusters local-cluster

 .

-Before proceeding, make sure that the operating system (OS) images for both |
+Before starting the procedure, ensure that you add the operating system images for both |

 Create the InfraEnv